SPECIAL ADVISING AREA

 Academic Preparation

-This commitment to small class sizes, access to faculty, and academic support extends throughout your pre-vet requirements.
+Becoming a competitive veterinary school applicant means having strong academic and research skills.
+Our commitment to small class sizes, access to faculty, and academic support extends throughout your pre-veterinary requirements and while you pursue original research.

-So when the times comes for a letter of reference, you’ll have long-standing and close relationships with faculty who can speak directly to your strengths and research accomplishments.
+When the time comes for a letter of reference, you’ll have long-standing and close relationships with faculty who can speak directly to your strengths and research accomplishments.

 Distinguishing Your Application